 I got caught up in it too.
 I wrote an American Legion essay about why the USA had no business being in Vietnam.
 I was proud of my youthful rebellion then but ashamed of it now.
 I didn't know jack shit about the war, but it was cooler, and almost a youth culture requirement to be in tune with that way of thinking.

-I was so naive then that I read an article about Hippies, and it mentioned that they smoked banana peels to get high, and I actually got some bananas, peeled them, and was baking them in the oven right in front of my mom.
+I was so naive back then that I read an article about Hippies, and it mentioned that they smoked banana peels to get high, and I actually got some bananas, peeled them, and was baking them in the oven right in front of my mom.
 When she asked me what I was going to do with the baked peels, I told her, "I'm going to smoke them and get high."

 She hit me upside the head with a wooden stirring spoon.
-That was when I first realized that there was a difference between the way my parents looked at life and the way that I looked at life.
+That was when I first realized that there was a difference between the way my parents looked at life and the way that others looked at my life.
 I thought smoking banana peels could be a good thing, my mom knew better.
 Yet, I persisted in holding out against the wisdom of experience and going with the novelty of stupidity.

 I don't care about what your thoughts are on the morality of the Vietnam war; those young soldiers who fought and died deserved better.
 There is still an ongoing silliness wherein many people believe that all wars are unjust and that America should never participate in another.
 It's a belief whose nobility is canceled out by its naive ignorance.